michaelmalick/vim-rook/readme.md

   sent, e.g., `:Rwrite ls()`, and given neither a range or an argument, the current line is sent.

-- `:Rhelp` opens an R help file in a new buffer for the given function name.
+- `:Rhelp` opens an R help file in an html browser for the given function name.
   Given no arguments, the word under the cursor is used.
 Tab completion for most functions distributed with R is provided.